circadianmentalhealth/circadian-data-standards/README-Templates/3- Studied Subject - Animal/1- General Template -Fly.md

 > All folders/files in the dataset should be listed here.
 If a file naming schema is used, it is fine to explain it instead of listing all the files.
 > Filenames should include extension (state the file formats used)

-#### File formats

-> State the file formats used and how to open specific file formats when applicable.
-> Export any proprietary file formats to open formats whenever possible.
-For example, export images saved as .czi or .lif (Zeiss and Leica formats) to .tiff, or data saved as .mat or .spss to .csv or .json.
-> Make sure no data was lost or corrupted during conversion and test opening the converted files.
-Check that formulas and scripts still function after export.

 #### Dataset structure

 > Preferably include a directory structure similar to the one shown in the example below.
 When a large number of files is present, listing only main folders is fine, as long as the content of the folder is described.